Bake Play Smile

 Ingredients Info:

 • Vanilla beans – also known as vanilla pods.
 Vanilla beans can be bought from the baking section of any supermarket.
 They are quite expensive (approximately $5-6 dollars for a two pack), but are needed to give the custard a beautiful rich vanilla flavour.
-If you’re unable to source vanilla beans, you can use 1 tsp of vanilla bean paste or vanilla extract.
+If you’re unable to source vanilla beans, you can use 1 teaspoon of vanilla bean paste or vanilla extract.
 Vanilla essence is not suitable for this recipe as it doesn’t give the same rich vanilla flavour as vanilla beans, vanilla bean paste or vanilla extract.

 • Milk – use full cream milk for this recipe.
 Do not use skim or light milk as it will not thicken as well as full cream milk.